Estimated reading time: 19 minutes

 The best part here is that the small town of Bomdila is lined up with various shops with traditional jewellery, decorative items and woollens.
 In the evening, we strolled through the local market and picked up some lovely handcrafted and woollen garments.
 Our homestay host treated us to local cuisine and shared stories of tribal festivals.
 We slept early that night as we had to take a long route to the Ziro valley the next day.

-Day 7: Bomdila to Nameri
+Day 7: Bomdila to Nameri (Distance approx 120 km, 4-5 hours)

-Post breakfast, drive towards Nameri National Park.
-En route, visit Tipi Orchid Research Centre, which houses over 7500 orchid species.
-On reaching Nameri, check in at an eco camp and go for a walking tour to the nearby river.
+On reaching Nameri, check in at an eco camp and go for a walk to the nearby riverside.
 Nameri is home to many migratory birds and animals.
 It is well known for the white-winged wood duck.
 If you are fond of wild animals and birds, then you can stay one more day at Nameri and go for trekking inside the park early morning with an expert wildlife guide.

-Day 8: Nameri to Ziro – Journey into Tribal Heartland
+Day 8: Nameri to Ziro (Distance approx 255 km, 6 – 7 hours)

-Today morning we woke up early and felt the beauty of this Himalayan town for the last time and proceeded to Ziro Valley, another top attraction in Arunachal Pradesh, which everyone should see in their lifetime.
+Today morning, we woke up early and felt the beauty of this Himalayan town for the last time and proceeded to Ziro Valley, another top attraction in Arunachal Pradesh, which everyone should see in their lifetime.
 Arunachal is big, and planning a road trip is quite difficult.
 Yet we decided to do it for my love of mountains and for the sake of travel, which I have to do anyway!

 It was a long and winding drive from Bomdila to Ziro, but completely worth it.
 Ziro Valley felt like a different world—lush, quiet, and deeply cultural.
 We were welcomed into an Apatani homestay and treated like family.
 After a long drive, we slept early, dreaming of exploring the valley the next day.